Train to Teach with School Direct

 General information about the School Direct Programme (training and salaried routes) from the Department for Education can be found here.

-Roehampton University is our partner HEI for the following subjects (training routes): Drama, Geography, Physics, Biology, Chemistry, D&T (Textiles), Mathematics & English.
+Roehampton University is our partner HEI for the following subjects (training routes): Art & Design, Biology, Chemistry, Computing, Design & Technology (Textiles), Drama, English, Geography, History, Mathematics, Modern Languages, Music, Physics.
 Click here to view the School Direct page on their website

-St Mary's University is our partner HEI for Physical Education (training route) - Click here to view their website
+St Mary's University is our partner HEI for Physical Education, Religious Education and Modern Languages (training route) - Click here to view their website

 The teaching profession looks for the highest quality candidates, so you will need to meet the following requirements before you can be accepted for teacher training.